11.

 (c) human, financial and other resources are efficiently used;

-(d) optimum amount of resources (staff, equipment, and facilities) are used in producing or delivering the appropriate quantity and quality of goods or services in a timely manner;
+(d) optimum amount of resources (staff, equipment, and facilities) are used in

-(e) public sector programmes, entities and activities are efficiently managed, regulated, organised and executed;
+(e) public sector programmes, entities and activities are efficiently managed,

 (f) efficient operating procedures are used; and